Concave Utility Reinforcement Learning with Zero-Constraint Violations: Objective Regret Bound

 $R_1(T)$ denotes the regret incurred from not playing the optimal policy $\pi^*$ for the true optimization problem in Equation \eqref{eq:optimization_equation} but the optimal policy $\pi_e^*$ for the $\epsilon_e$-tight optimization problem in epoch $e$.

 $R_2(T)$ denotes the gap between expected rewards from playing the optimal policy $\pi_e$ for $\epsilon_e$-tight optimization problem on the optimistic MDP instead of the true MDP.
-We further upper bound the $R_2(T)$ term by choosing an MDP in the confidence interval which maximizes the rewards for $\pi_e$.
-To reduce notational clutter, we relabel this MDP as $\Tilde{P}_e$ or where $P_e$ are the transition probabilities in the confidence intervals at epoch $e$.
-Hence, we get,
+For this term, we further consider another modification.
+We have $\Tilde{P}_e$ being the optimistic MDP with optimistic policy $\pi_e$ as the solutions for the optimization equation solved at the beginning of every epoch.
+Now consider an MDP $\Tilde{P}_e^*$ in the confidence set, which maximizes the long term expected reward for policy $\pi_e$ or $\lambda^{\Tilde{P}_e^*}_{\pi_e}\ge \lambda^{P_e}_{\pi_e}$ for all $P_e$ in the confidence interval at epoch $e$.
+Hence, we have